SwampPear/CreditDashboard/README.md

 ]
 ```

-in order to allow a greater degree of flexibility in how additional datasets may be
+in order to discourage too much specificity in the response.
-appended to the query.